 The levels of proficiency for the ACCESS are Level 1 – Entering, Level 2 – Beginning, Level 3 – Developing, Level 4 – Expanding, and Level 5 – Bridging.

-It is a state regulation that students who exit the ESL program be monitored for two years to ensure that they are having success in the regular classroom.
+It is a state regulation that students who exit the ESL program be monitored for four years to ensure that they are having success in the regular classroom.
 At the end of each grading period classroom teachers are given a “Monitor Reporting Survey.”
 The purpose of this document is to indicate if the student is experiencing academic difficulties.
 If the student is experiencing difficulty related to language development, he/she will be readmitted to the ESL program.

 Questions and Answers Regarding Chapter 71A: English Language Education in Public Schools